jeena/FeedMonkey/README.md

 - You can chose between 4 fresh color schemes.

-To use this Tiny Tiny RSS client to read your RSS feeds you need a TTRSS server, it is not a stand alone application.
+To use this RSS client to read your feeds you need a backend server.
+As a backend you can use [TinyTinyRSS](http://tt-rss.org) or [ownCloud News](http://apps.owncloud.com/content/show.php/News?content=158434).
+This is not a stand alone application.